prometheusresearch/baseline-codebase/src/rex.urlmap/README.rst

 For a web application, a clean and consistent URL scheme is important for improving the user experience.
 In this guide, let's assume we are developing a web application for managing medical research projects.
-We decided that the application should contain the following pages:
+The application consists of the following pages:

 * *Welcome screen.*  This page may contain some basic statistics and provide links to other parts of the application.

-* *List of research studies.*  This page contains a list of studies with links to individual study pages.
+* *List of research studies.*  This page contains a list of studies with links to specific study pages.

 * *Study details.*  On this page, a user can see some information about the selected study.

-* *List of indiviuals.*  This page contains a list of research subjects.
+* *List of indiviuals.*  This page contains a list of human research subjects.

 * *Individual details*.
 This page describes a selected research subject.